 The Community Expands Beyond Port Austin

 Efforts to make Port Austin a unique and welcoming destination seem to be paying off.
 The Detroit News ran an article in 2018 that noted that Port Austin has become an “Artistic Beacon” of the region.
-This series of investments by the Upper Thumb community, such as the nearby White Church Gallery, and more recently the The Cove in Port Austin, looks to have resulted with more visitors trekking up M-53 for a day trip or for a beachfront cottage for the entire summer.
+This series of investments by the Upper Thumb community, such as the nearby White Church Gallery, and more recently The Cove in Port Austin, looks to have resulted in more visitors trekking up M-53 for a day trip or for a beachfront cottage for the entire summer.

 Related Michigan Reading